Christianized sites: New World

-The Spanish in the New World converted many Native American temples into churches, following their procedure in Spain against Muslim mosques.
+The Spanish in the New World converted many Native American temples into churches, following their procedure in Spain against Muslim mosques, which were often originally Christian churches.
 The Mexico City Metropolitan Cathedral was built on an Aztec temple.
 Few Native American sites in North America could compare with the pyramid temples of Mexico and Central America.
 Often the Christianized site in Spanish America gives no indication of its former use, as at the site of a pyramid shrine to the god Huitzilopochtli that was dismantled to provide stone for the Franciscan monastery that now houses the Museo Nacional de las Intervenciones.

 Balkans

 During the Ottoman conquest of the Balkans in the 15th century, many churches were converted into mosques with a minaret added, in the 19th century many former church-mosques were re-converted into churches and their minarets destroyed, such as the Church of Prophet Elijah (Thessaloniki).
 After the Christian Balkan states obtained independence from the Muslim Ottoman Empire, they destroyed Ottoman mosques.
 In many cases the minarets of the mosques were destroyed while the mosque itself was converted into a church or left to decay.
 The Sveti Sedmochislenitsi Church in Sofia was a 15th-century abandoned Ottoman mosque, converted into a church in the 19th century.
 In Croatia the only three remaining mosques from the Ottoman period, those in Đakovo, Klis and Drniš, have been converted or re-converted into Catholic churches.